A message from Lewis & the LB Acting Studio team:

 - Showcasing the full scope of our diverse community through our online presence and within our physical space

-- Continue in our partnership with “The Annual B.L.A.C.K Ball” in their various initiatives including scholarship opportunities for up to four students annually
+- Continued partnership with “The Annual B.L.A.C.K.
+Ball” in their various initiatives including scholarship opportunities for up to four students annually

 - Each month, we will continue to host live workshops and industry panels to actively engage with the full scope of Toronto’s actors.
 We want to keep the conversation going